Flip Flops Are Terrible for Your Feet—These Are the Best Podiatrist-Approved Pairs

 And, since most flip flops offer no support for your foot, they can cause stress up the back of your heel (aka your Achilles tendon), and all that gripping with your toes can cause pain later on when you try to shove them into your sneakers or closed-toe slides.
 If you absolutely have to wear flip flops—and trust me, I'm right there with you—you should try to limit it to short periods of time.
 "They should also have at least some arch support, a cushioned sole, and supportive straps," says Dr. Cunha.
 "The best material for flip flops would be a sturdy rubber sole to avoid falls, and an antimicrobial foot bed can help you avoid getting fungus and warts."

 Birkenstocks are back in a major way, and they will work wonders for your feet in flip-flop form.
 “These are modeled on the cork sandal and their footbed will offer the same comfort and arch support you would expect from Birkenstock,” says Dr. Cunha.
 “These flip flops are also ultra-lightweight, highly flexible, shock-absorbent, waterproof, and skin-friendly.”
-Plus, they come in all kinds of fun colors—from metallic silver to basic black to sunshine-y yellow—which means you can pick a pair to go with every outfit.
+The flip flop strap placement is also superior to a standard thong flip-flop for stabilizing the ankle and heel, says Lobkova.
+Plus, they come in all kinds of fun colors—from dusty blue to glamour gold—which means you can pick a pair to go with every outfit.

 Feet bothering you from the flip flops you've been wearing around the house the last few months?
 These foot-focused stretches can help: